alistairrutherford/traffic-ha-rss/README.md

 # traffic-ha-rss
 Android Road Traffic application which pulls down data from the Highways Agency  RSS feed and displays it as a RecyclerView based list.

+- Navigation drawer.
+- Recycler View list.
+- Severity icons
+- Multi text rows.
+- Cardview based details view.
+- Background loader.
+- Actionbar support libraries.
+- Settings View.
+- Filterable category types.
+- Content provider persistence.
+- Android Studio based project.

-This uses a number of my own librarues
+This uses a number of my own libraries

 - HA RSS Parser

 https://github.com/alistairrutherford/traffic-rss-ha

 - Easy CP - Makes creating a Content Provider a breeze.
+This has been embedded as a module into the project.

 https://github.com/alistairrutherford/easy-cp